AbidGuroo/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-2/exercise-2.md

 > [!TIP]
 > (1) Instead of iterating through notebooks with a ForEach loop, you may consider structuring your approach to input various values into a single notebook execution.
 This can be complemented by coding loops within the notebook itself.
 >
-> (2) Utilize the `mssparkutils.notebook.runMultiple()` method to execute multiple notebooks in parallel, enhancing efficiency and saving time.
+> (2) Utilize the `notebookutils.notebook.runMultiple()` method to execute multiple notebooks in parallel, enhancing efficiency and saving time.
 This method is particularly useful when you do not need to wait for each notebook to complete before starting another.
-For an introduction and detailed usage, execute `mssparkutils.notebook.help("runMultiple")`.
+For an introduction and detailed usage, execute `notebookutils.notebook.help("runMultiple")`.
 Here’s an illustrative example:
-> `mssparkutils.notebook.runMultiple(["NotebookA", "NotebookB"])`
+> `notebookutils.notebook.runMultiple(["NotebookA", "NotebookB"])`
 >
-> Explore more about this feature [here](https://learn.microsoft.com/en-us/fabric/data-engineering/microsoft-spark-utilities#reference-run-multiple-notebooks-in-parallel).
+> Explore more about this feature [here](https://learn.microsoft.com/en-us/fabric/data-engineering/notebook-utilities#reference-run-multiple-notebooks-in-parallel).

 ---